ezam0000/openaiplug/README.md

-Defeater Plugin
+Defeater
 ================

-Welcome to the Defeater Plugin! 🚀
+Welcome to the Defeater - a plugin for OpenAI chatgpt! 🚀

 Description:
 ------------
-The Defeater Plugin is a powerful tool designed to help you defeat AI detection software.
+The Defeater is a powerful tool designed to help you defeat AI detection software.
 With this plugin, you can ask questions or provide prompts to get responses that outsmart AI detection systems.

 Key Features:
 -------------